amruta33/Sentiment-Analysis-of-BlackCoffer-Blogs/README.md

 # Sentiment Analysis of Blogs

-This project SCRAPS data from BLACKCOFFER blog posts using Scrapy's Spider and performs sentiment analysis and calculates various text metrics on a collection of text data.
+This project Extract data from BLACKCOFFER blog posts using BeautifulSoup and performs sentiment analysis and calculates various text metrics on a collection of text data.
 It uses natural language processing techniques to analyze the sentiment of the text and measure its complexity and subjectivity.
-The project utilizes the Python programming language and various libraries such as Pandas, NumPy, NLTK, Scrapy. 📊📝
+The project utilizes the Python programming language and various libraries such as Pandas, NumPy, NLTK, BeautifulSoup. 📊📝

 ## Table of Contents